Skip to content

 ‘Too right.
 Stupid old cow.
 I bet she’s just jealous because her niece is getting a bit of action and she isn’t.’

 ‘Well I’m glad I don’t have my parents breathing down my neck this holiday and watching everything I’m doing.
 I bet Kate won’t go on holiday with them again.
-I’ve a good mind to to tell Kate what has happened.’
+I have got a good mind to tell Kate what has happened.’

 Sandra agreed with Jane about this and said nothing about the conversation.